department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 You'll need:

  - The DD214 or other discharge documents of the deceased or the Servicemember or Veteran whose military service will be used to decide if the deceased qualifies for burial in a VA national cemetery.
-If you can't find these documents, please ask for our help to get them.
-[Find out which discharge documents we accept along with your application](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
+If you can't find these documents, please ask for our help to get them. <br> [Find out which discharge documents we accept along with your application](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp).

 You'll need the deceased's: